AxC1271/UVM_SystemVerilog/README.md

 We will be building and designing the AXI protocol using a master-slave model, then testing it using UVM as proof of correctness.
 These diagrams are from the `AMBA AXI Protocol Specification` by ARM.

-I'll assume the reader is aware of AXI protocols, but just in case, the subdirectory `rtl-design` includes more information on the inner workings of it, and how I came around to designing the interface in SystemVerilog.

-This is Figure 1-1.
+This is Figure 1-1, which shows the read transactions.

 <p align="center">
     <img width=600px src="./rtl-design/Figure1-1.png" />
 </p>

-This is Figure 1-2.
+This is Figure 1-2, which shows the write transactions.

 <p align="center">
     <img width=600px src="./rtl-design/Figure1-2.png" />
 </p>

+I'll assume the reader is aware of AXI protocols, but just in case, the subdirectory `rtl-design` includes more information on the inner workings of it, and how I came around to designing the interface in SystemVerilog.

 ---